-7.8 Occupancy of any room is limited to the resident(s) assigned to that room.
+608 cupancy of any room is limited to the resident(s) assigned to that room.
 A Resident who has contracted with the University for oncampus housing may not sublet, loan, assign, or transfer the contract to another person.
 Only contracted Residents may occupy the room/apartment.
-Overnight guests are limited (see Section 9.
+Overnight guests are limited (see Section 8.
 Rules and Regulations).

-7.9 All room changes must be authorized by appropriate Residential Life staff.
+6.1 room changes must be authorized by appropriate Residential Life staff.
 Unauthorized room changes, including between bedrooms in apartments, may result in the loss of the room change privilege, additional charges, and/or disciplinary action.
 Students may not move out of or into on campus assignments without authorization of appropriate Residential Life staff.

-7.10 After the first day of classes each semester, Residents may not move out of or into Husky Village without authorization from both the appropriate University staff and the organization's President or House Manager.
+A fior the first day of classes each semester, Residents may not move out of or into Husky Village without authorization from both the appropriate University staff and the organization's President or House Manager.
 Residents from other residential areas of campus cannot move into Husky Village.
 Students in Husky Village are permitted to change rooms only after authorization from both the appropriate University staff and the organization's President or House Manager.
 All residents must communicate with their Organization regarding their prospective and continued residency to ensure the Organization can meet its obligations for occupancy.
 Members are expected to uphold all terms of the Husky Village Contract, The On-Campus Housing Contract, The Student Code, and/or other University policies or procedures that define the responsibilities of the residency.

-8. HOUSING POLICIES
+7. HOUSING POLICIES

-8.1 To retain eligibility for on-campus housing and to participate in housing processes, students must meet University deadlines including submitting a housing application.
-Students who have non-degree or non-credit status are automatically placed on the waiting list for housing if they submit a housing application.
+Td retain eligibility for on-campus housing and to participate in housing processes, students must meet University deadlines including submitting a housing application.
+The University prioritizes degree seeking students and non degree seeking students will be placed on the waiting list and housed after degree seeking students if space permits.

-8.2 Housing selection times are non-transferable.
-Continuing students who are eligible to participate in the 2024-2025 Online Housing Selection Process cannot transfer/sell their eligibility to any other student.
+Mausing selection times are non-transferable.
+Continuing students who are eligible to participate in the 2025-2026 Online Housing Selection Process cannot transfer/sell their eligibility to any other student.

-8.3 All incoming first time, first year students are required to live on-campus.
-First time, first year students admitted for the Fall 2024 semester are required to live on-campus for the full 2024-2025 academic year.
-First time, first year students admitted for the Spring 2025 semester are required to live on-campus for the Spring 2025 semester.
+All incoming first time, first year Storrs campus students are required to live on-campus.
+First time, first year students admitted for the Fall 2025 semester are required to live on-campus for the full 2025-2026 academic year.
+First time, first year students admitted for the Spring 2026 semester are required to live on-campus for the Spring 2026 semester.
 Students may file an exemption request per the Residency Requirement.
 Any student who is not approved for an exemption to this policy will be billed accordingly for on campus housing.